ArmstrongCyberops/Linux-notes/README.md

 - Create a new directory.
 Example : mkdir test-folder.

+## cat
+- The cat command is generally used for displaying the contents of a file, but it can also be used to create small files.
+- The cat command followed by a filename will display the contents of that file, but to create a file, we follow the cat command with a redirect, denoted with the > symbol, and a name for the file we want to create.

 ## touch
 - Create a new file.
 Example : touch test-file.